boobo94/boobo94.github.io/_posts/2018-02-18-create-custom-service-ubuntu.md

 ## Setup

-* Create a file: `/etc/systemd/system/CUSTOM_SERVICE_NAME.service` with the following content:
+Start by creating a file: `/etc/systemd/system/CUSTOM_SERVICE_NAME.service` with the following content:

 ```
 [Unit]